diacode/diacode-website/source/blog/2016-01-18-trello-clone-with-phoenix-and-react-pt-4.html.markdown

 ```

 When the ```RegistrationsNew``` component calls this action creator passing the form data,
 a new **POST** request is sent to the server.
-The request is filtered by **Phoenix**'s router and processed by the ```RegistrationController``` we previously created in the last post.
+The request is filtered by **Phoenix**'s router and processed by the ```RegistrationController``` we previously created in the [previous blog post](https://blog.diacode.com/trello-clone-with-phoenix-and-react-pt-3).
 If the result is successful
 then the returned ```jwt``` token is stored into the ```localStorage```, the
 created user data is dispatched in the ```CURRENT_USER``` action and it finally
   redirects the user to the root path.
 On the contrary, if there is any error related
 to the registration data, it will dispatch ```REGISTRATIONS_ERROR``` action with the errors
 so we can show them in the form to the user.